 - the celebration of the coming of relaxed routines and Summer at Festival of May.

 These qualities are expressed in the celebration itself through the power of pictures, songs, stories, plays, and gathering together as a community – thus providing nourishment for body, soul, and spirit.

 Mangrove School of Sarasota Seasonal Festivals

 Our seasonal holidays and festivals reflect universal life-affirming events that we, as humans, have celebrated throughout history.
-The real beauty of our festivals is that they provide the unique opportunity for individuals of different religions to unite in celebration of common beliefs, encouraging awareness and respect for one another in a shared world.
+The real beauty of our festivals is that they provide the unique opportunity for individuals of different religions and backgrounds to unite in celebration of common beliefs, encouraging awareness and respect for one another in a shared world.
 Celebrations throughout the year inspire community spirit, reverence and joy, reflecting ancient traditions with modern application.

-Assemblies are held before Thanksgiving, Winter and Summer Breaks.
+Assemblies are held before Winter and Summer Breaks.
 These unique performances provide a wonderful opportunity for parents to share in their child’s development, for students to develop confidence and pride in their accomplishments, and for each student to recollect their younger years, as s/he anticipates journeys to come.